cran-task-views/Psychometrics/Psychometrics.md

     Suitable for applying unidimensional and multidimensional
     computerized adaptive tests using IRT methodology and for creating simple questionnaires forms to collect response data directly in R.
+-   `r pkg ("D3mirt")` for identifying, estimating, and plotting descriptive multidimensional item response theory models, restricted to 3D and dichotomous or polytomous data that fit the two-parameter logistic model or the graded response model.
 -   `r pkg("xxIRT")` is implementation of related to IRT and computer-based testing.
 -   `r pkg("Rirt")` estimates the 3-parameter-logistic model, generalized partial credit model, and graded response model.